 always holds in \eqref{eq:hull}. \end{rem}

-\begin{rem} Basically, Type II-PSA is designed to ensure that the coefficients of degree less than $n$ are points $($real numbers$)$, and the coefficient of degree $n$ is a real interval.
-However, in an actual computation, in order to strictly verify all results from Type II-PSA, the coefficients of degree less than $n$ are often intervals that arise only from rounding error enclosures. \end{rem}
+\begin{rem} Type II-PSA is designed so that the coefficients of degree less than $n$ are not intervals but real numbers, and only the coefficient of degree $n$ is an interval.
+However, to strictly guarantee all results from Type II-PSA in actual computation, the coefficients of degree less than $n$ often become intervals that arise only from rounding errors. \end{rem}